We asked to see your pet artwork — you unleashed your creativity

 Each year, Jillian Emmons of Providence, R.I., makes a tree ornament for her twin boys who were born just before Christmas.
 "The ornament must represent something from the past year, is stamped with the year, and is presented to them on their birthday.
 The idea is that over time the tree will be covered in memories of life. ...
 Decorating the tree has become a trip down memory lane that we all cherish."
 This ornament shows Bucket, the family's miniature Australian Shepherd.

-And last, but certainly not least, Louie was adopted from the Washington Humane Society when he was about a year old.
-"He was super skinny, he had a tail that had been broken and healed incorrectly, and they told us he had been living on the street," says Laura Smyth of Cheverly, Md.
+And last, but certainly not least, Louie was adopted from the Washington Humane Society (now Humane Rescue Alliance) when he was about a year old.
+"He was super skinny, he had a tail that had been broken and healed incorrectly, and they told us he had been living on the street," says Laura Smythe of Cheverly, Md.
 "I did this portrait of him when we'd had him for about two years and I wanted to capture his sweet, scrappy and curious nature."

 We could go on, and on, and on.
 Thank you for sharing your beautiful works of art and your beloved pets with us!